 Global prospects dim for China's tech champions as great powers clash

-It's a big shift from even a year ago, when the U.S.-led trade war with China and security concerns about Huawei were having little impact on most Chinese tech champions.
+It is a big shift from even a year ago, when the US-led trade war with China and security concerns about Huawei were having little impact on most Chinese tech champions.

 Now China's top tech players are having contracts cancelled, products banned and investments blocked, with more restrictions on the horizon.